rfloydb/RBDominantColor/README.md

 ## Getting Started

 Drag the RBDominantColor directory into your project.
-This should include the opencv framework, the RBDominantColor code, and the xml file used for face detection.
+The RBDominantColor directory includes the opencv framework, the RBDominantColor code, and the xml file used for face detection.
 Your project probably already uses UIKit, but if it doesn't, you will need to add it as well.

 ## Usage